vuthanhtrung2010/spotify-status/README.md

    - `redirect_uri` whatever you set for your domain/website, route `/callback`.
 Eg: `https://spotify.trung.is-a.dev/callback`
    - `DATABASE_URL` get from your self hosted database.
 See full list of supported database by prisma ORM [here](https://www.prisma.io/docs/orm/reference/supported-databases).
    - `email` is email that you use to register to Spotify platform.
    - `PORT` is your port number the website listening to.
-Default listening port will be 3000 for this branch.
+Default listening port will be 3000.
    - `SENTRY_AUTH_TOKEN` (optional for who want to track errors/performance): Get it from [Sentry Dashboard](https://sentry.io/settings/auth-tokens/).
    - `SENTRY_DSN_ADDRESS` (optional for who want to track errors/performance): Get it from your Sentry project.